WatDuhHekBro/Jukebox/README.md

-# cc-music-player
+# cc-music-player is gone
-CrossCode CCLoader Mod - Turns the title screen into a music player that plays music indefinitely.
+Its purpose was to play music from CrossCode which uses complex looping to play its music for an indefinite amount of time.
+However, it was basically a band-aid solution for not learning the WebAudio API, and had a system that wasn't user-friendly.
+So from its ashes rose the new...

+# Jukebox
+...